doongeon/good-filings/README.md

 ## Features

 - **Download SEC Filings**: Download various SEC filing documents (10-K, 10-Q, 8-K, DEF 14A)
-- **PDF to Markdown**: Convert PDF documents to markdown format using LlamaParse or Docling
+- **PDF to Markdown**: Convert PDF documents to markdown format using LlamaParse (default) or Docling
+  - Automatically handles large files by splitting into chunks
+  - Falls back to Docling if LlamaParse fails
+  - Large responses (>100KB) are cached and retrieved in 100KB segments
 - **HTML to PDF**: Convert HTML files to PDF using Playwright

 ## Prerequisites